ScottMaclure/react-hybrid/README.md

 ## Goals

 * Render ReactJS on server and/or client.
+Avoid any other kind of templating, do as much in ReactJS as possible.

 ## Setup + Install